hxnk-57/consumer-group-reporting/README.md

 ## Usage
 - Configure the runtime duration by modifying the `MINUTES` variable.
 - Adjust the level of parallelism by modifying the `THREADS` variable.
 The number of consumer groups will be distributed evenly among the threads.
-- Configure the name of the report by modifying th `REPORT_NAME` variable.
+- Configure the name of the report by modifying the `REPORT_NAME` variable.

 ## Run the script: